-If you look at the statistics, today’s typical student is no longer an 18-year old studying full-time on a campus.
+If you look at the statistics, today’s typical student is no longer an 18-year old studying full-time on campus.
 They are parents, individuals working full time, or part-time jobs.
 Due to there being a disparity in the services that an institution aspires to provide and actually delivers, a major chunk of these students drops out of college.
 Which is why institutions today need one-stop student services to address their issues 24×7.

 20 million American students are enrolled in colleges today!
 Striking, right?
 What is more striking is that less than fifty percent of students complete their degrees within six years.
 While the causes might be manifold, personalized student support can help a great deal in guiding many them towards graduation.